 Have the child lay the Bible on a table or stand.

-“I pledge allegiance to the Christian Flag and to the Savior for whose Kingdom it stands.
+Alternate Version -“I pledge allegiance to the Christian Flag and to the Savior for whose Kingdom it stands.
 One Savior, crucified, risen, and coming again with life and liberty to all who believe.
 Amen.”

-The American Flag: We have a lot of military families in our congregation, plus we are a patriotic group.
+Pledge to the American Flag: We have a lot of military families in our congregation, plus we are a patriotic group.
 We include the pledge to the American flag out of respect for our country.
 Many children are familiar with the pledge.
 Everyone should stand and place the right hand over the heart.
 International readers should use their own national flag or omit this step.

 “I pledge allegiance, to the flag, of the United States of America, and to the Republic for which it stands, one nation, under God, indivisible, with liberty and justice for all.
 Amen.”